Date of Award

 Bachelor of Science

 glaciers, climate change, glaciation, geology

-O'Neil, Dane, "Late Glacial-Holocene climate change recorded in proglacial lake sediment cores from the Huaguruncho Massif Central Peruvian Andes" (2014).
-Honors Theses and Student Projects.
+O'Neil, Dane, "Late Glacial-Holocene climate change recorded in proglacial lake sediment cores from the Huaguruncho Massif, Central Peruvian Andes" (2014).
+Honors Theses.
 571.